Women's Participation in Open Source Software: A Survey of the Literature: Results

 \textsc{Project Leader/Manager.} More than half (51.49\%) of the 226 women who answered the FLOSS 2013 survey participate in community leader, coordinator, or administrator roles, while only 5\% of those women coordinate more than three projects~\cite{PS5}.
 Women in OpenStack who play leadership roles represent 7\% of the project committee members, 8\% of the project team leaders, 9\% of the project board directors, 7\% of the technical committee, 8\% of the working group leaders, and 23\% of project ambassadors~\cite{PS12}.

-\MyBox{Women are more present in community-centric roles; 45\% of them make non-code contributions.
+\MyBox{Women are more present in community-centric than in project-centric roles; almost half make non-code contributions.
 However, they often play both coding and non-coding activities in parallel.
-Only 5\% of projects have at least one woman as a core developer.
-When reviewing code, women also read pull-request messages and analyze the author's pictures.}
+Very few projects have at least one woman as a core developer.}